-I can’t remember how I got all this grease all over one of my favorite t-shirts,but it has been completely unwearable and I kept forgetting that I needed to treat the stains so it ended up going through the wash (including the dryer) around four or five times…OOPS!
+I can’t remember how I originally got grease all over one of my most favorite t-shirts, but I haven’t been able to wear it since then and somehow I just kept forgetting that I needed to treat the stains so it ended up going through the wash (including the dryer) around four or five times.
+Oops!

 Well, when I finally remembered that I needed to treat it, I also remembered that I hadn’t shown you my handy and super EASY laundry trick yet.
 So today just happens to be your lucky day, because I finally remembered to do it!

-Not only had this shirt been through the wash a few times, but when I went to take the before pics I couldn’t get a decent shot of how bad the grease stains were with all the wrinkles…I ended up having to iron it…and this method STILL got all the stains out.
+Not only had this shirt been through the wash a few times(oops), but when I went to take the before pics I couldn’t get a decent shot of how bad the grease stains were with all the wrinkles…I ended up having to iron it…and even doing that this method STILL got all the stains out.

-First thing you do is identify all the stains.
+First thing you do is identify all of the stains on your fabric.
 Then you take a little Dr Bronner’s Sal Suds, which can be found on Amazon here, (can sometimes also find it in health food stores) and cover each of the grease stains.

-After you identify the stains, rub apply and rub in your Sal Suds and make sure that it has completely saturated to the other side of the fabric.
+After you identify the stains, apply and rub in your Sal Suds and make sure that it has completely saturated to the other side of the fabric.
 Sometimes this also means adding a little Sal Suds inside of the fabric.
 Also, if the fabric has a bit more texture to it, you can gently brush it in with a tooth brush.

 Before we get too far into the process, I wanted to share with you all a few links to some of my other awesome tips: